What is leg edema?

 Where does it come from?

 Edema, and the underlying blood circulation disorder, are sometimes due to a disease or the side effects of certain medications.
-Certain factors may also favour its appearance, such as:
+Certain factors may also favor their appearance, such as:

 - Venous insufficiency, heart failure or phlebitis;